-Jarvis Jay Masters has spent almost 30 years on death row for a crime many think he did not commit.
+Jarvis Jay Masters has spent three-plus decades on death row for a crime many think he did not commit.
 Rebecca Solnit celebrated his 56th birthday with Masters as he seeks freedom through meditation until the day his conviction is overturned.

 Bolted to the wall is a box painted a glistening red, and on it stenciled in white are the letters TRAUMA.
 Inside there must be equipment for physical traumas because this is not a place that’s well-equipped for addressing emotional traumas, though it is full of them.

 There’s a big black lock on the trauma box, and I wonder if the guards wearing utility belts with handcuffs and guns have the key to unlock TRAUMA, or if it is with the guard at the entry booth, behind the thick plexiglass.
 How do you unlock trauma?
 Who holds the keys to freedom?
 One of the guards has an insulated lunchbox sitting on the TRAUMA box, from which he removes a doughnut; the other one has a small ziplock bag of what looks like Oreo cookies.

 To the right of the TRAUMA box is a series of cages in which there are people visiting face-to-face but locked in those cages.
 To the left, people visit through thick windows, sometimes using a phone receiver to communicate with the person they’re facing.
 Two Latino men and a woman crowd around a window so that I can’t see who they’re talking to; a woman with her hair in tiny braids speaks to a big, handsome man on the other side of the glass, and another woman with long red hair props her tiny daughter on the shelf where a man is trying to connect with her from the other side.
 Sometimes the child responds; sometimes she looks away.
 I wave and smile, but she’s having none of it from me and not so much of it from the man who might be her father.

 He’s managed to make, in some ways, a good life within the most horrific limits imaginable.